About the Exchange

 Make Contact

-Donors and recipients connect via the platform to discuss interest and arrange next steps.
+Interested parties connect through the platform to discuss availability, suitability, and next steps.

 3